 - Help pay for new transit

-- As each part of the Island is rebuilt, all publicly available on and off street parking in rebuilt areas will be priced and managed to help achieve the overall goals of the transportation plan.
+As each part of the Island is rebuilt, all publicly available on- and off-street parking will be priced and managed to help achieve the overall goals of the transportation plan.
 All parking fees paid on Treasure Island will go back to funding the new transit to serve the island.
 This is a unique benefit that only Treasure Island receives—parking charges can only be spent to benefit the island.